Joan Straumanis

 curriculum vitae full print-ready version

-SELECTED PUBLICATIONS & PRESENTATIONS
+PUBLICATIONS & PRESENTATIONS

 Manual for Center Evaluators,” National Science Foundation, Science of Learning Centers program, 2007.

-Changing Medical Education Forever” (with Sandra P. Levison), Change Magazine, v.
+Changing Medical Education Forever” (with Sandra P. Levison), Change magazine, v.
 34, n.
 5, Sept./Oct.
 2002, pp. 18 – 26.

-Funding Your Best Ideas: A 12-Step Program,”in Susan Peterson (ed.), The Grantwriters Internet Companion (Thousand Oaks, CA: Corwin Press, 2001).
+Funding Your Best Ideas: A 12-Step Program,” in Susan Peterson (ed.), The Grantwriters Internet Companion (Thousand Oaks, CA: Corwin Press, 2001).

-A Dean’s-Eye View: The Golden Age of Universities on the Make,” review article, Change magazine, v.
+A Dean’s-Eye View: The Golden Age of Universities on the Make,” (book review), Change magazine, v.
 24, n.
 6, Nov./Dec.
 1992, pp. 62 – 65.

 Support Issues” (summary of presentation) in Zaven Karian (ed.), The Use of Symbolic Computation in Undergraduate Mathematics, proceedings of the Denison Conference, June 25 – 28, 1992 (Mathematical Association of America, 1992).